 Set up separate holding accounts if this helps you manage your money.
 These can be set up online, with no account keeping fees, and they often pay interest monthly.

 1. Pay Yourself First (10% of revenue in or a set amount)

-This is savings for future opportunities.
+This is saved for future opportunities.
 Have it automatically withdrawn and put into a separate account – not to be touched!
-There is no down side to saving.
+There is no downside to saving.
 The worst case is that you always have the money!